 The Kennedys were a prominent, or well-known, political family in the state of Massachusetts.
 Are there any distinguished political families in your town or state?
 Find out more about these families.
 When did they start in politics?
 What offices do/did they hold?

 The Kennedy family strongly believed in service to others.
 For example, John F. Kennedy started the Peace Corps, and his sister Eunice Kennedy Shriver created the Special Olympics.
 Take inspiration from the Kennedy family and launch a community service project with your classmates.
 Research and select a worthy local cause or group.
 Then volunteer your time and make a difference in the lives of others.

 The Kennedy brothers are all remembered by many stirring and motivational quotes they have provided throughout the years.
 Kathleen Krull has placed several of these quotes at the beginning and end of The Brothers Kennedy: John, Robert, Edward.
 Select one of these quotes and find out more about its origin.
 Then share your findings with your class.

 What does the future hold for the Kennedy family?
 Look into the current generation of Kennedys.
 Are any presently holding a political office?
 What other careers and paths have they chosen?

-Kathleen Krull is the author of the Women Who Broke the Rules chapter book series, as well as A Woman for President: The Story of Victoria Woodhull; Lives of Extraordinary Women: Rulers, Rebels (and What the Neighbors Thought); The Only Woman in the Photo; and other acclaimed biographies for young readers.
+Kathleen Krull is the author of No Truth Without Ruth: The Life of Ruth Bader, as well as A Woman for President: The Story of Victoria Woodhull; Lives of Extraordinary Women: Rulers, Rebels (and What the Neighbors Thought); The Only Woman in the Photo; and other acclaimed biographies for young readers.
 She lives in San Diego, California.
 Visit her website at KathleenKrull.com.